Healthy Schools Summary

 Children are allowed to have access to water at all times during the day.
 This is in response to research that shows that children have better attention spans when dehydration is avoided.
 The children can have a water bottle in the classroom at all times, however the water must not be sweetened in any way.
 Please do not let them carry the water bottle in their book bags as we have had quite a few water damaged books.

 We would like to further encourage the children to be aware of the importance of a balanced nutritional diet to maintain a healthy body.
+This is achieved through an innovative education course accessed by all classes called Funtrition.
 Our infant children receive free daily fruit from the Government Fruit Scheme.

 Please help us to help children to make healthy choices by not including sweets in school lunchboxes.
 Children need to bring a drink in their lunchbox in addition to the water bottle they have in school.
+Please do not put soft drinks or cordial/squash in water bottles.
 It is appropriate that children should have a drink with their lunch such as fruit juice or milk.
-We hope to provide you with lots of lunchbox ideas.
-If you have any good ideas or recipes you would like to share, please send them into school for the attention of the Healthy Schools Working Group.

 Lunches in school

-Our Reception to Year 2 children have access to free hot school meals each day.
-This service is provided by Dolce a nationwide supplier of school lunches.
+Our Reception, Year 1 and Year 2 children have access to free hot school meals each day.
+This service is provided by Dolce, a nationwide supplier of school lunches.
 Our 'hub kitchen' is in Bourne End ensuring a minimal carbon footprint to deliver the meals.
 Parents of children in Key Stage 2 can purchase a lunch for their child through the Live Kitchen website, setting up a direct debit for payment purposes.
 (Further details can be obtained from the school office).
 Any child may opt out of the hot school lunch and bring in a packed lunch.

 We try to keep lunches in hygienic conditions by placing all lunch boxes on a trolley in class at the start of the day, but we have no refrigeration facilities.